 As a soloist and chamber musician, Silvia has established herself in both contemporary and early music repertoire.
 She has performed on prestigious stages and at renowned festivals, including the Konzerthaus in Vienna, the Kaunas Philharmonic, the Potsdam Sanssouci Music Festival, musica aperta in Winterthur, the Zurich Early Music Festival, the Early Music Festival in London, and Mars en Baroquein Marseille, among others.

-In 2024, Silvia and her ensemble Tra Noi received significant acclaim, winning First Prize at the CIMA Competition, the Audience Prize at the Händel Competition in Göttingen, and the Konzerthaus Vienna Prize at the H.I.F.
+In 2024, Silvia and her Ensemble Tra Noi achieved notable recognition by winning First Prize at the CIMA Competition, the Audience Prize at the Händel Göttingen Competition, and the Wiener Konzerthaus Prize at the H.I.F.
 Biber International Competition.
-In 2023, the ensemble also won the Audience Prize at the Biagio Marini Competition.
-In 2022, Silvia was a finalist at the Johann Heinrich Schmelzer International Competition, held at Melk Abbey.
+In 2023, the ensemble also received the Audience Prize at the Biagio Marini Competition.
+In 2022, Silvia was a finalist at the Johann Heinrich Schmelzer International Competition, held at the Melk Abbey.

-Her artistry was further recognised in 2017 with First Prize at the prestigious MOECK/SRP International Recorder Competition in London.
-In both 2015 and 2014, she was awarded Second Prize at the Nordhorn International Solo Recorder Competition.
+Her talent was widely recognized in 2017 when she was awarded First Prize at the prestigious MOECK/SRP International Recorder Competition in London.
+In 2015 and 2014, she won Second Prize at the Nordhorn International Recorder Solo Competition.

 Driven by a constant search for a deeper understanding of art and thought, Silvia is currently studying Philosophy at the University of Zurich, seeking to broaden the horizons of her musical practice through dialogue with other fields of knowledge.